JhonKevin3015/Experiments/README.md

 * Each experiment folder contains outputs for the 15th day of simulation.
 This data was used to [generate figures](https://github.com/JhonKevin3015/VHFs) in Aparco-Lara et al., 2023.

-### IC: Matlab-code to generate the initial conditions and Qnet-Forcing binary files.
+### IC: Matlab-code to Generate Initial Conditions and Qnet-Forcing Binary Files.

-* The binary obtained from `InitCondi.m` should be placed in each `EXP*/input/` folder.
+To set up the initial conditions and atmospheric forcing for the MITgcm numerical experiments, Matlab codes are utilized.
+Follow these steps to properly configure the necessary files:

+1. Run the Matlab script `InitCondi.m` to generate the binary file required for the initial conditions.
+This binary file should be placed in each `EXP*/input/` folder corresponding to the specific experiment (EXP1, EXP2, EXP3, EXP4).

-* The `QnetIDE.forcing` obtained from `InitCondi.m` should be placed in the `EXP2/input/` and `EXP4/input/` folders.
+2. Additionally, the Matlab script `InitCondi.m` also generates the `QnetIDE.forcing` file.
+This file should be placed in the `EXP2/input/` and `EXP4/input/` folders, as they require an additional atmospheric forcing component.

-For more information on how to run the simulations, refer to the [MITgcm tutorial (examples)](https://mitgcm.readthedocs.io/en/latest/examples/examples.html).
+By following these steps, you will have prepared the necessary input files for the MITgcm numerical experiments.
+For more detailed guidance on running the simulations, you can refer to the [MITgcm tutorial (examples)](https://mitgcm.readthedocs.io/en/latest/examples/examples.html).
+This tutorial provides comprehensive information on running MITgcm simulations and can be a valuable resource for your research.